peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 - Reed is left alone in the cavern with a stone Captain Minksi frozen in place as she pops her collar, Tony looking on in fear, and Finn mid-stab
 	- She looks around the room for something to fix them and finds a lot of extremely interesting looking gear on the statues, but they've been turned to stone
 	- The snake woman left behind nothing but her golden headdress
 - Reed turns to Gummy and says, "You gotta help me.
-I was bit by a snake, that basically makes up blood brothers," and Gummy just looks up, tilts his head, and flicks his tongue out at her
+I was bit by a snake, that basically makes us blood brothers," and Gummy just looks up, tilts his head, and flicks his tongue out at her
 - Reed takes some time to ponder her next steps loud to Gummy, who simply flicks his tongue in response
 	- Gummy perks up in interest when Reed offers to introduce him to Muddy, and she sternly says that if he tries to eat Muddy she will kill him
 	- She eventually looks around the room for the least intimidating statue and finds one of an infant